SolaceProducts/pubsubplus-kubernetes-helm-quickstart/pubsubplus/README.md

 This chart bootstraps a single-node or HA deployment of a [Solace PubSub+ software event broker](https://solace.com/products/event-broker/software/) on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

-Detailed documentation is available from the [Solace PubSub+ Event Broker on Kubernetes Guide](//github.com/SolaceDev/solace-kubernetes-quickstart/blob/HelmReorg/docs/PubSubPlusK8SDeployment.md).
+Additional documentation is available from the [Solace PubSub+ Event Broker on Kubernetes Deployment Guide](//github.com/SolaceDev/solace-kubernetes-quickstart/blob/HelmReorg/docs/PubSubPlusK8SDeployment.md).

 ## Prerequisites